pablodecm/phd_thesis/src/101_chapter_1.md

 as well as the well-known Klein-Gordon equation component-wise
 $(\partial^\mu \partial_\mu + m^2)\psi=0$,
 where $\partial^\mu=\partial/\partial x^\mu$.
 Both Dirac and
-Klein-Gordon equations were proposed in the context fo relativistic formulation of quantum mechanics.
+Klein-Gordon equations were proposed in the context of a relativistic formulation of quantum mechanics.

-To shed some light on how a field like $\psi$ can represent actual fermions in the universe, such as electrons or positrons, it can be quantised by considering a plane wave expansion and defining annihilation operators
+To shed some light on how a field like $\psi$ can represent actual fermions in the universe, such as electrons or positrons, can be quantised by considering a plane wave expansion and defining annihilation operators
 $a_{\boldsymbol{p}}^s$ and $b_{\boldsymbol{p}}^s$, as well as
 creation $a_{\boldsymbol{p}}^{s\dagger}$
 and $b_{\boldsymbol{p}}^{s\dagger}$ operators.
-The field and its adjoint, which can also be thought directly as operators in this context, can then be expressed as:
+The field and its adjoint, which can also be thought of directly as operators in this context, can then be expressed as:

 $$